francescogrillea/GoogleSheetsScript/README.md

 # GoogleSheets- Custom Script

-`String generateMessage(column) `
+Script that parses bill's Google Sheet and send an email containing not payed bills.

-  Parse the first sheet and return all the bills that roommate in column *column* hasn't paid yet.
+`String generateMessage(column) ` parses the sheet and print all the bills that roommate in column *column* hasn't payed yet.